Skip to Content

 • How many bodies they are sharing the tent with (or if they are sleeping outside) .

-Kids Sleeping Bag Round-Up
+Kids in REI Kindercone Sleeping Bag

-Built-In Sleeve Option for Kids Sleeping Bags
+Built-In Pad Sleeve for Kids Sleeping Bags

 Sleeping pads are key to keeping warm while camping and are important in conjunction with sleeping bags for kids.
 When you roll off of them (or spin or nudge or whatever your kids do), you lose a ton of warmth.